 What makes you so sure that these purpose-driven, brand-related campaigns are the reason for the success?

-I can’t suggest that it’s just the campaigns that have led to all that success, but we do brand uplift studies after each one of these campaigns where we are specifically looking at both pre campaign – post campaign and exposed –unexposed shifts.
-In fact, we’ve seen a greater impact on both brand and business metrics from when we do these brand-oriented campaigns.
+I can’t suggest that it’s just the campaigns that have led to all that success, but we do brand uplift studies after each one of these campaigns, specifically looking at both pre– and post–campaign and exposed–and–unexposed shifts.
+In fact, we’ve seen a greater impact on both brand and business metrics from these brand-oriented campaigns.

 Engaging Younger Generations and Future Plans

-To what extent should companies like ASICS get involved in society, for example to promote more exercise?
+To what extent should companies like Asics get involved in society, for example, by promoting more exercise?

-We believe that our purpose is to try to get as many people as possible to achieve a sound mind in a sound body and so I think that we as a brand play a very critical role in society.
+We believe that our purpose is to try to get as many people as possible to achieve a sound mind in a sound body, and so I think that we, as a brand, play a very critical role in society.
 I mentioned before that we unfortunately see statistics that show that people are moving less and less.
 Our own research has proven that it only takes 15 minutes and 9 seconds of movement a day to be able to achieve a mental uplift.
-Of course we’re going to continue to serve our most demanding elite athletes with the most technologically superior products, but at the same time as a brand, we think it’s important to inspire more people to move.
+Of course, we’re going to continue to serve our most demanding elite athletes with the most technologically superior products.
+Still, at the same time, as a brand, we think it’s important to inspire more people to move.
 And I think that is our role in society.
-A great example is our partnership with the City of Paris which is called “Paris – Move Your Mind”.
-We have focused on publicizing opportunities within the city for people to get out and to move on a regular basis.
+A great example is our partnership with the City of Paris, which is called “Paris – Move Your Mind.”
+We have focused on publicizing opportunities within the city for people to get out and move regularly.
 We created a number of events, both one-off and recurring communities.
-Everything with the goal to try to get more Parisians to discover sport and to stay with sport and movement because we know that it positively impacts both their physical and their mental well-being.
+Everything has the goal of trying to get more Parisians to discover sport and to stay with sport and movement because we know that it positively impacts both their physical and mental well-being.

 How do you choose the communities you want to support?